MFaizan18/AlphaQuantTrader/README.md

 * `mu_prior` and `sigma_prior_squared` are the prior estimates for the mean and variance, respectively.
 * `sigma_x_squared` is the variance of the observed data.
 * These formulas update the mean and variance by combining prior knowledge with new observations, weighted by their respective variances

+  + Updating the Inverse-Gamma Distribution Parameters:

+The parameters of the Inverse-Gamma distribution, alpha_posterior and beta_posterior, are updated as follows: